arrivage/issues-to-spreadsheets/README.md

-#Customizing your datas
+# Customizing your datas

-To know what aspect of the application is explored in an issue:
+To know what aspect of the application is explored in an issue, we have choosen to use specific labels, in order to know wich models's aspects ar featured in the issue or the time required to finish it.

 Create labels starting with "Feat:", for exemple "Feat:User" To estimate the length of an issue: